DalThePal/brandon_morgan_wedding/README.md

 * Favicon
 * Section intial text and image animations?
 * Sections flickering when scrolled back into view. transform: will-change?
-* Put VR in separate file and import it DRY
+* Put VR in separate file and import it (DRY)
+* Hide Registry buttons on button click